gladkia/igvR/README.md

    - variant data from VCF files via VCF objects offered by the VariantAnnotation class.

+This work is motivated by our belief that contemporary web browsers, supporting HTML5 and Canvas, and running increasingly powerful Javascript libraries (for example, d3, igv.js and cytoscape.js) have become the best setting in which to develop interactive graphics for exploratory data analysis.

 Here, for example, we display a BAM pileup from a ChIP-Seq experiment, accompanied by narrow peaks called by MACS2, and TF motif matches from MotifDb to sequence